Foster the People: 2012–2015: Supermodel and side project

 Mark Foster and unofficial bandmate Isom Innis debuted their electronic music side project, Smims & Belle, at Hard Summer in August 2012.
 (Mister) Smims is Foster's DJ name, while (Southern) Belle is a moniker used by Innis.
 The duo's songs include "Ghetto Blastah" (with a music video directed by Michele Civetta), and "Beat Illuminati".
 Smims & Belle released an official remix of Lana Del Rey's "Blue Jeans", featuring a bespoke rap verse from Azealia Banks.
 The project's unreleased material includes remixes of tracks by Little Dragon, Florence + the Machine, and The Internet.
 Smims & Belle have been inactive since around 2015, coinciding with increased production responsibilities for Foster and Innis within Foster the People.

 At the 2012 Brit Awards, Mark Foster said that Foster the People's second album would be released in 2013.
-In June 2013, the band played at the Firefly Music Festival—as well as at a secret show at The Troubadour in Los Angeles, performing four new songs: "A Beginner's Guide To Destroying The Moon", "Pseudologia Fantastica", "Fire Escape", and "Coming of Age".
+In this year, during June, the band played at the Firefly Music Festival—as well as at a secret show at The Troubadour in Los Angeles, performing four new songs: "A Beginner's Guide To Destroying The Moon", "Pseudologia Fantastica", "Fire Escape", and "Coming of Age".
 Their second album was supposed to be released in November 2013, but Columbia decided to delay the release until January 2014 because they "didn't want them to be stumbling a hurtle too intense like that fourth-quarter competition.
 The record's so beautiful, we didn't want to take a gamble of potentially losing it in the rush."
 Foster told Rolling Stone, "This record still has the joy that our first album did, but it's been thrown into a pit and forced to dance among wolves."
 Foster said that the new album, which is "more organic and more human", would be released in early 2014.
 He hinted at a few new tracks, including "A Beginner's Guide to Destroying the Moon" and "Are You What You Wanna Be?", and stated that the first single should be on radio by January.
 Foster also told Rolling Stone that, "In the first record, I was looking at my vision for the project through a piece of opaque glass," and that the next album will be "a clearer picture of what I've had in my head when it comes to that vision."

 The first single, "Coming of Age", was digitally released on January 14, 2014.
 The group's second studio album, Supermodel, was released via digital retailers on March 18, 2014.
 The album was followed by three more singles ("Best Friend", "Pseudologia Fantastica", and "Are You What You Want to Be?") and an extended play titled Spotify Sessions, which featured recorded versions of five songs off of their album.